dhruvjimulia-sys/storyteller/README.md

 Storyteller is a high-level, dynamically-typed programming language, designed to make your code look like rich, emotional narrative.
 Gone are the days of dry, sterile syntax.
 With Storyteller, your programs will start brimming with life.

-### Quick Start
+## Quick Start

-The Storyteller binary can be downloaded from [here](https://github.com/dhruvjimulia-sys/storyteller/releases/download/v0.1.0/storyteller).
+The Storyteller compiler and interpreter binary can be downloaded from [here](https://github.com/dhruvjimulia-sys/storyteller/releases/download/v0.1.0/storyteller).

-Make sure to add this storyteller binary to the `PATH` environment variable.
-You can invoke the interpreter on a `.story` file by using the following command.
+After adding this storyteller binary to the `PATH` environment variable, you can invoke the interpreter on a `.story` file by using the following command.
 For instance, you can run `sherlock_holmes.story` as follows:
 ```_
 ./storyteller sherlock_holmes.story
 ```